ePages-de/epages-devportal/_posts/2018/2018-12-13-how-to-survive-as-a-non-technical-scrum-master-in-a-tech-company.md

 I have a project management background and would like to share my experience on how to cope in a software development company without a deep technical knowledge.*

 _*When I started working as a Scrum Master I wasn't completely new to software development.
-I have always worked in ecommerce and always had close relationships with the developers.
+I have always worked in ecommerce, and always had close relationships with the developers.
 But the closest I got to working with them was to tell them what I need or amending some simple html code.
 I haven't thought about software architecture or APIs much._

 To be honest with you, there were/are some days where I felt/feel totally lost, but I never think about my non-technical background as a disadvantage.